 People die, for whatever reason.
 Some die a natural death, some get killed, some kill themselves, but still dead is dead is dead.
 People die when they are killed.
 A natural occurrence, after all is said and done, is that someone tries to retrieve the body of the dead person.
 However, biology does not stop at death.
 Muscles control the retention of wastes in the bladder and the rectum, and these muscles relax soon after death.
 If the rectum or bladder happens to be occupied at the moment of death, the result in Real Life is the people who find the body wishing the dead person had worn brown trousers (and wishing they had brought a gas mask).

-In fiction, this practically never occurs.
-Therefore, we have a case of No Dead Body Poops, where the death scene is almost always much much much less nasty than it could be in real life.
-This is not surprising, given that most people are not aware someone dying can be a crapshoot.
-It is also somewhat undignified - it really wouldn't do for The Lancer's Heroic Sacrifice to end with a fart noise and a bad smell, would it?
+In fiction, much like many unpleasant and unromantic aspects of dying, this is almost always ignored.
+Therefore, we have a case of No Dead Body Poops, where the death scene is almost always much much less nasty than it could be in real life.
+This is not surprising, given most people are not aware that someone dying can be a crapshoot.
+It is also somewhat undignified - it really wouldn't do for someone's Heroic Sacrifice to end with a fart noise and a bad smell, would it?

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.

 - In Yoshiyuki Tomino's Mobile Suit Gundam novels, one character is described as losing control of her bowels while suffering a particularly violent death.
 Interestingly, she also seems to suffer a psychic version of this effect & begins uncontrollably broadcasting her worst memories into Amuro's mind in her death throes.